biw-labs/application-catalog/readme.md

 Also refer to the [Rancher documentation](https://docs.rancher.com/rancher/v1.5/en/catalog/private-catalog/).

+### BIW Categories

+The `Category` attribute in the `config.yml` is free-form but we're trying to keep our setup to these options:

+- Development

+- Communications

+- CI / CD

+- Metrics / Monitoring

+- Administration

 ### Standard Setup

 To try and simplify this and make it a bit more consistent across catalog items the below standard setup helps identify where values should be reused across the required files.